 At the recent California Rum Festival, I presented a session about my experiences in building a large social media following for the Cocktail Wonk brand, plus observations on what works and doesn’t work for other social media feeds.

-On the heels of my earlier posts (here and here), the list below contains my curated picks for new rums which should be appearing on U.S. shelves and your local watering holes in 2016.
-I’ve previously written about searching the TTB site for recent label approvals.
-If you’re not familiar with the TTB and/or the label approval process, those posts a good place to start before diving in here.
+With two more months in the rearview mirror, it’s time for another methodic scan of the TTB site for new rum releases–or more accurately, TTB approvals for new releases.
+The list at the end of this post contains my curated picks for new rums with a good chance of appearing on U.S. shelves and in your local watering holes later in 2016.
+I’ve previously written about searching the TTB site for recent label approvals; if you’re not familiar with the TTB and/or the approval process, that post is a good place to start before diving in here.

 To the uninitiated, a spirits festival, especially one focused on rum, might seem like an exercise in debauchery with faux pirates swinging from the chandeliers.
 As appealing as that may sound to some, a well-run rum event like California Rum Festival dispenses with the antics and serve two important purposes.
 First are the stated goals of educating consumers, those within the bar industry as well as enthusiasts.
 Educational seminars provide in-depth information on rum-related topics, and brands pour their products for attendees to taste a wide variety of rums.
 The second, unstated purpose of rum festivals is a rum family reunion.
 Thanks to the Internet and social communities on Facebook, producers, influencers, and enthusiasts from all over the globe have the chance to talk rum nearly 24/7.
 But rum festivals are where large groups of the family get together for a few days to really wonk out.